Woody Allen once wrote, “I’m not afraid to die. I just don’t want to be there when it happens.”

 You may say to yourself: How do I put a price tag on all of this?
 Valid point.
 And as you can imagine, ample considerations influence an appropriate amount of coverage.
 Easing or eliminating financial burdens (both current and forecasted) for a spouse and dependents is likely the key deciding factor.
 Some categories to assess:

 Think about short-term debt (like credit cards), and long-term debt (like an auto loan or mortgage).
-The average household credit card debt is more than $16,000 and the average household carrying any kind of debt—including mortgages—is more than $134,000.
+The average household credit card debt is more than $6,000 and the average household carrying any kind of debt — including mortgages — is more than $136,0002.
 Of course, the amount of debt an individual or household carries may fluctuate through various life stages.

 Look beyond the basic food, clothing and shelter needs of your spouse and family.
 Will there be increased childcare costs, schooling or other expenses without you?
 If you’re the primary breadwinner, that loss of income plays a significant role in planning.

 If your financial strategy includes funding college for a child, add that to your consideration set.
-The Bureau of Labor Statistics reported a 63 percent increase in college tuition fees from 2006 to 2016, and an upward trend is expected to continue for decades to come.
-Perhaps you already have a college plan started.
+Student Loan Hero reported the cost of an undergraduate degree has risen 213% at public schools and 129% at private schools from the 1980s to 2018.3 Perhaps you already have a college plan started.
 That’s great.
 But think about how it will be funded without your income.

 Beyond these categories, consider additional items like funeral costs or other end-of-life expenses.
-According to a 1/23/17 Parting.com blog, a traditional funeral service and burial can cost up to $10,000.
-And, depending on circumstances, accounting for quality of life and comfort for your family can help dictate a certain financial cushion.
+According to Good Financial Cents, a funeral can cost up to $15,000.4 And, depending on circumstances, accounting for quality of life and comfort for your family can help dictate a certain financial cushion.
 Yes, it’s a lot to contemplate, but an agent can help you calculate more accurate figures that reflect your specific situation.

 When is the best time to buy life insurance?